 I don’t dress or shop to impress other people, so I don’t tend to buy a particular item that is made by a well-known brand, just because it’s that brand.

-That doesn’t mean I don’t buy brand name items at all, it just means I don’t seek it out.
+That doesn’t mean I don’t buy brand-name items at all, it just means I don’t seek them out.

 35. Excessive Gifts

 I purchase gifts for friends and family on special occasions, but I tend not to go all out and buy them multiple gifts.